Bleeding Gum Treatment in Phoenix

 If we look a little deeper into what causes gum disease, we see that it is caused by an infection of the tissue that keeps your teeth in place.
-Gum disease is often caused by poor oral hygiene routine and a lack of proper attention being paid during flossing and brushing
+Gum disease is often caused by poor oral hygiene routine and a lack of proper attention during flossing and brushing.

-When your oral hygiene routine starts to falter, this will generally allow a sticky film of bacteria called plaque to build up over the teeth and harden.
-When plaque hardens, it will eventually harden and create tartar.
-Tartar is a substance that calcifies and will then create gum irritation and ultimately result in bleeding gums.
+When your oral hygiene routine begins to falter, this allows a sticky film of bacteria called plaque to build up over the teeth and harden.
+When plaque hardens, it will eventually create tartar.
+Tartar is a substance that calcifies and irritates the gums and ultimately results in bleeding gums.

-Over the past few decades, there have been extensive studies into the long term effects of periodontal disease, and the studies have shown that it can be linked to more substantial health problems such as heart attacks, strokes, diabetes, and respiratory problems.
+Over the past few decades, there have been extensive studies into the long-term effects of periodontal disease.
+Studies have shown that gum disease is linked to more substantial health problems such as heart attacks, strokes, diabetes, and respiratory problems.

-It has recently been suggested that gum disease will eventually force bacteria into the bloodstream, which allows it access to attach to lipid deposits in the vessels.
-As a worst-case scenario, this can lead to blood clots, which will often result in cardiovascular and pulmonary issues.
+It has been suggested that gum disease will eventually force bacteria into the bloodstream.
+When in the bloodstream, it attaches to lipid deposits in the blood vessels.
+As a worst-case scenario, this can lead to blood clots, which can result in cardiovascular and pulmonary issues.

-If you are suffering from bleeding gums and live in Phoenix, then come see us at appointments with Dr. Trujillo, they act as an important measure to help you detect the early signs of gum disease and action them before they get out of hand.
+If you are suffering from bleeding gums and live in Phoenix, then schedule an appointment with Dr. Trujillo.
+He will help you detect the early signs of gum disease and create an action plan before it gets out of hand.

-At least twice per day, but preferably after every meal, you should be brushing, flossing, and rinsing with mouthwash to eliminate as much bacteria as possible from the mouth.
-When you brush, you should be using a soft-bristled toothbrush, and a very small amount of dentist recommended toothpaste.
+At least twice per day, you should brush, floss, and rinse with mouthwash to eliminate as much bacteria as possible from your mouth.
+When you brush, you should use a soft-bristled toothbrush and a very small amount of dentist-recommended toothpaste.
 While brushing, don’t forget to brush the roof of the mouth and the tongue.

-While flossing, you should make sure you have sufficient floss and perform a sawing motion in between each tooth.
+Make sure to floss just below the gumline wrapping around the base of the tooth in an up and down motion.
 Doing this will help you eliminate any stubborn debris stuck between the teeth that can cause bacteria.